itsparth/edgedb-dart/rstdocs/api.rst

     Session defaults()

-Creates a new :ref:`Session <edgedb-dart-Session>` with all options set to their defaults.
+Creates a new :ref:`Session <gel-dart-Session>` with all options set to their defaults.

-.. _edgedb-dart-Session-withConfig:
+.. _gel-dart-Session-withConfig:

 *method* ``.withConfig()``
 ..........................